 - All the details related to the product should be kept below the product and the call-to-action.

-- Responsive: A responsive website is more important than ever.
+A responsive website is more important than ever.
 All the big experts of the digital sphere are talking about it.
 However, the bottom line is that it is more important than the entire buzz that is surrounding it.
-With responsive, your website becomes convenient to use for your prospects who are always online.
+With a responsive web design, your website becomes convenient to use for your prospects who are always online.
 There is minimal scrolling required and responsive design makes it accessible across a wide range of devices.

 - Provide visible labels.

 - The font size should be big enough to be visible.